rebelsky/csc207c/_readings/oop-basics.md

 ---
 *Summary:* We consider, at a high level, the basic issues involved in object-oriented problem solving and object-oriented programming languages.

-*Prerequisites:* None.
+*Prerequisites:* Basic programming knowledge.

-Background: Problem-Solving Paradigms
+Background: Problem-solving paradigms
 -------------------------------------

 As you may have heard, Computer Science is the study of *algorithms* (formalized instructions for solving problems) and data.
 One key aspect of this study involves the ways in which we represent algorithms.
 Early algorithms (by early, I mean long before computers) were often written as examples.
 For example, in describing how to compute the volume of a rectangular hole, one might say "Suppose the hole is 3 feet deep, 4 feet wide, and 6 feet long.
 We multiply 4 and 6 to get the area of a cross section, and then by 3 to get the volume of the hole."